Serious Education ... plus the most fun you can have in metal finishing.

 June 29, 2010

-I work at a restaurant with a zinc bar and we use a metal polish called Flitz.
+I work at a restaurant with a zinc bar and we use a metal polish called Flitz [linked by editor to product info at Amazon].
 It takes almost anything off from dark rings from glasses to oxidation.Anna Zalner

 - Madison,Wisconsin, USA